 DTSC can provide the following types of assistance:

 To Request State Assistance

-DTSC assistance for Off-Highway removals of hazardous materials may be requested by local agencies such as local health, environmental health, fire, or law enforcement agencies.
-If you are a business, or a private citizen concerned about an emergency hazardous materials incident, or some abandoned hazardous materials, or if you have some similar concern about hazardous materials, you should contact one of the above-mentioned local government agencies in your area.
+DTSC assistance for Off-Highway removals of hazardous materials may be requested by local health, environmental health, fire, or law enforcement agencies.
+If you are a business-owner or a private citizen concerned about an emergency hazardous materials incident, abandoned hazardous materials, or if you have some similar concern about hazardous materials, you should contact one of the above-mentioned local government agencies in your area.

 To contact the DTSC Emergency Response Duty Officer: